 Provides examples of:

-The Juggernaut: It already had one of the best armor ratings in the game at 4 in the base game, but with Brood War it got the Ultralisk's armor upgrade for an extra 2.
+- The Juggernaut: It already had one of the best armor ratings in the game at 4 in the base game, but with Brood War it got the Ultralisk's armor upgrade for an extra 2.
 That's a total of 6 base armor, 9 when fully upgraded.
-At that level of power most units won't even phase it, and the ones that can hurt it can enjoy whittling down its monstrous 800 HP which, as with all Zerg, regenerates.
+At that level of power most units won't even faze it, and the few that can get to enjoy whittling down its monstrous 800 HP which, as with all Zerg, regenerates.

 Cerebrate, take these, the deadliest of my minions.